- EMERGING INITIATIVES

-The HeatSmart Mass program is currently accepting applications from interested towns and cities.
+HeatSmart Massachusetts 2019 is currently accepting applications from interested communities.
+All towns and cities in Massachusetts are eligible to apply.
 See the “How Do I Apply?” tab for more information.

 Individuals interested in participating in the program must own property located in a community that is running an active HeatSmart Mass program.

 The following communities are currently participating in the 2018 Pilot round:

 - Air-source heat pumps and ground-source heat pumps

 - Air-source heat pumps, ground-source heat pumps, and modern wood heating